A food writer and a chef set out to find the best tacos in Central Florida.

 When I had the idea to do the taco road trip, it was Wendy I thought of first.

 “What do you think?”
 I said.
-“You wanna drive down Colonial and eat as many tacos as possible?”
+“You wanna drive down Colonial and find the best tacos in Central Florida?”

 “Sounds like a blast,” she responded.
 “I can’t wait!”